top of page

 Simple Answer: You can determine how much money to allocate to savings using the following budget rules.

-Complex Answer:
+Detailed Answer:

 • Long-term Saving (retirement): You should save around 10-15% of your paycheck towards retirement

-• Saving for a goal/"Before-hand saving": These two categories of saving can be combined into one category of things that aren't of much importance.
+• Saving for a fun goal!: These two categories of saving can be combined into one category of things that aren't of much importance.
 Still you shouldn't ignore it.
 For this category, you should save a certain amount of money monthly.
-For example, if you are saving for that awesome jet ski (that you always wanted) that costs 7,000 dollars, and want to save and eventually purchase it in 5 years, you will have to save ~116 dollars/mo.
-To calculate this number, you can use this formula:
+For example, if you are saving for that one awesome jet ski that costs 7,000 dollars, and want to save and eventually purchase it in 5 years, you will need to save around 116 dollars/mo.
+To calculate this quantity, you can use this formula:

 • (Cost of object) ÷ (12 months) ÷ (Number of years)